paloorkar1689/CapstoneHousingPricePrediction/README.md

 </p>

         -   Top 5 important features of Gradient Boosting Regressor and Random Forest Regressor
-            -   rental value, elementary, lot-size, squareFeet, age
+            -   rental value, elementary, lot size, squareFeet, age

 ### 6 - Deployment
     6.1 Strategy
         -  We could Deploy this model as a web application or API to provide users with a user-friendly interface for predicting housing prices in the Bay Area.
         -  The user can provide inputs such as zip code, bath, and beds or he can provide an address of the property.
 		We can use the deployed model to accurately predict sale price.

     6.2 Improvement for Future Predictions